Bookkeepers insurance

 • Legal expenses insurance

-Legal expenses insurance pays your legal costs and expenses for contract disputes, tax enquiries (including IR35), attending jury service, debt recovery, personal injury, as well as any award you are required to pay following an employment dispute with an employee.
+With legal expenses insurance added to your policy, your legal costs and expenses can be covered for contract disputes, tax enquiries (including IR35), attending jury service, debt recovery, personal injury, as well as any award you are required to pay following an employment dispute with an employee.
 There is a limit of £100,000.

 • Directors and officers insurance